All young women have the right to make their own decisions free of judgement or coercion.

 - You will then HAVE to go back to the doctor for a follow up consultation.
 This is to check the process has completed successfully and if any follow up is required.
 This can be an opportunity for you to talk about contraception with the doctor too.

-- Prices start to rise at most clinics once the pregnancy reaches 11 weeks gestation, with steep increases from 14 weeks onwards.
+- Some public hospitals provide abortions for free but prices at private clinics start to rise once the pregnancy reaches 11 weeks gestation, with steep increases from 14 weeks onwards.
 For this reason it's vital to recognise that abortion is a time-sensitive decision.

-- Costs vary according to your gestation (how many weeks pregnant you are), what clinic you go to, and the costs you might incur getting there (if you live far away from the nearest clinic).
-They start from around $450 and rise to $3000.
-Please call Children by Choice or the clinic for accurate pricing for you.
+- Costs vary according to your gestation (how many weeks pregnant you are), what clinic or public hospital you go to, and the costs you might incur getting there (if you live far away from the nearest clinic).
+They start from around $410 and rise to $4000.
+Please call Children by Choice or the clinic/hospital for accurate pricing for you.

 - Getting the money together for an abortion can be a daunting task.
 If you need help getting the money together, please contact us.
 We cannot always provide funds ourselves, but we have a few ideas where you might be able to go for help.
 Also, check out our "where can i get help" page.